fullstackgenerator/TourIS/README.md

 ### The reason behind TourIS

-As someone with a background in tourism and now working in web development, I saw an opportunity to merge both areas.
-The result is TourIS—an easy-to-use tool with essential features and a focus on reducing repetitive work for travel agents.
+As someone with a background in tourism and aspiring to work in software development, I saw an opportunity to merge both areas.
+The result is TourIS - an easy-to-use tool with essential features and a focus on reducing repetitive work for travel agents.

 ### License